-Editor’s Note: This article is the second in a three-part series on recruitment and retention strategies in law enforcement.
+Editor’s Note: This is the second in a four-part series on recruitment and retention strategies in law enforcement.
 Read the first article on hiring practices.

 Many law enforcement leaders recognize recruitment and retention as persistent issues within their organizations.
 There is no simple solution to the recruitment and retention crisis, but there are initiatives that law enforcement leaders can develop to steer their agency in the right direction.